 - I’ve also used TP-Link Kasa smart socket with no issues

-- I’ve also used Xiaomi’s ZigBee sockets — a massive nope from me, because they are designed for Chinese sockets (not European ones) and do not pass through the ground contact
+- I’ve also used Xiaomi’s ZigBee sockets — a massive nope from me, because they are designed for Chinese sockets (not European ones) and do not pass the ground contact through (it doesn’t matter for most devices, but where it’s present it’s usually important)

 I have a piece of electric floor to supplement central heating in case there’s an issue with it, and it can be somewhat helpful in drying of shoes.
 I was using a plain “dumb” regulator for a while, but at one point I shattered its LCD display with my bike; and instead of just replacing it I decided to go for an upgrade and use a Wi-Fi enabled model.